guomo/ObsidianHelper/README.md

 ### Example Creation of A Semester of Folders
 ```
-What directory would you like to the course in? /tmp/GF
+What directory would you like to put the generated course in (you can move this later)? /tmp/GF
 Avoiding the use of colons, slashes, and asterisks, what is the id of the course?
 CHTH562
 how many weeks for the course?16
 What is the full title of the course, e.g. History of the United States from 1600-1820?
 History of Cheese